DarrusBethea/AlexaBusinessAssistant/README.md

 On the Alexa side, we used the Jovo framework to get info from the google sheets, this would then give us data to work with and let Alexa respond with that data.

-# File Secture of the project
+# File structure of the project

 # AlexaIntentsUtterances&Slots
 In the folder there are Two text files